MOONDROP x Crinacle DUSK Headphones Review

 0.14 dB

 The MOONDROP DUSK have fantastic compliance with our bass target.
 There's plenty of low-bass on tap, so kick drums in songs like Last Bloom by Floating Points have plenty of thump.
-You might find those boomy kick drums overpower mixes slightly, but since the bass response is relatively flat throughout, without any sharp peaks or dips, it still feels controlled.
-The mid-bass and high-bass are virtually flat, so you won't hear random notes jumping out at you unnaturally.
+The bass response is well-controlled throughout, without any sharp peaks or dips, and the mid-bass and high-bass are virtually flat, so you won't hear random notes jumping out at you unnaturally.

 Mid-Range Profile: Target Compliance